-- 1. The bow must be in the required position; - 2.
-Athletes have finished with at least one ski marked for them and their marked bow, with the skis and poles in accordance with the Material Catalogue; - 3.
-The bow draw weight is the same as stated on the control mark; - 4.
-The advertising regulations were not violated.
+- The bow must be in the required position; - Athletes have finished with at least 1 ski marked for them and their marked bow, with the skis and poles in accordance with the Material Catalogue; - The bow draw weight is the same as stated on the control mark; - The advertising regulations were not violated.

-19.4 Preliminary Examination of Equipment and Clothing
+19.4 Preliminary Examination of Equipment and Clothing.

-At SAWCH, SAJWCH, SAWC and ACCH events, the Organizing committee in consultation with the TD shall conduct a preliminary inspection of equipment to confirm that the equipment and clothing to be used by teams is permitted by the rules.
-The check will normally be done at least two days before the first competition.
+At WASCH, WASYCH, SAWC and ACCH events, the Organising Committee in consultation with the TD shall conduct a preliminary inspection of equipment to confirm that the equipment and clothing to be used by teams is permitted by the rules.
+The check will normally be done at least 2 days before the first competition.
 The pre-examination does not relieve athletes of the obligations to pass equipment control at the start and finish.

-19.4.1 Attendance
+19.4.1 Attendance.

-The responsible staff of the Organizing Committee will conduct the examination.
+The responsible staff of the Organising Committee will conduct the examination.
 Also in attendance must be the SAIJ for material control.
 The examination is voluntary but a team representative should attend with clothing or equipment that may be questionable.
-At the first AWC event of a season, it is mandatory that at least one representative of each team attend the examination.
+At the first AWC event of a season, it is mandatory that at least 1 representative of each team attend the examination.